nats-io/nats-architecture-and-design/adr/ADR-22.md

 try to mitigate these failures, retries can be added into JetStream enabled clients to attempt to publish the message to JetStream once it is ready again.

+#### Client Integration

+Although an implementation is provided directly in the GO client, it is preferred that this functionality is built in Orbit or similar, as an extension/library.

 ## Implementation